ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 A) With a sword in battle

-B) With poison at dinner
+B) In his bath with a net and sword

-C) In his bath with a net and sword
+C) While he sleeps

-D) While he sleeps
+D) With poison at dinner

 ---

-C
+In his bath with a net and sword

 ///

 ## What is the main theme of the play?

-A) Romantic love
+A) Family loyalty

-B) Justice and revenge
+B) War and glory

-C) War and glory
+C) Justice and revenge

-D) Family loyalty
+D) Romantic love

 ---

-B
+Justice and revenge

 ///